babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Gui.rst

 List window
 -----------

-.. contents:: List window features
-   :depth: 1
-   :local:
-   :backlinks: top

 .. figure:: /images/GUI/zonelistwindows.png
    :alt: List window
    :align: center

-   List window

-.. rubric:: 1 - Element identifier
+.. rubric:: |one| - Element identifier

 * Displays the element name and the count of items in the list.
 * Each element is identified with a distinctive icon.